Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

-\begin{proof} By Lemma~\ref{lem:refine-labeled-int} above, we know that every derivation of a formula $\forma$ in $\lcalcint$ can be transformed into a derivation that is free of $\refl$ and $\trans$ inferences.
-By Lemma~\ref{lem:refined-labeled-int-is-treelike}, we know that this derivation is a labeled tree derivation, and therefore, every labeled sequent in the proof can be translated via $\lnint$ into a nested sequent.
-It is straightforward to show by induction on the height of the given derivation that every rule in the given labeled tree derivation of $\forma$ directly translates to the corresponding rule in $\ncalcint$, though with $\idpr$ translating to $\id$ and $\iimplpr$ translating to $\iimpl$. \end{proof}
+\begin{proof} By Lemma~\ref{lem:refine-labeled-int} above, we know that every proof of a formula $\forma$ in $\lcalcint$ can be transformed into a proof that is free of $\refl$ and $\trans$ inferences.
+By Lemma~\ref{lem:refined-labeled-int-is-treelike}, we know that this proof is a labeled tree derivation, and therefore, every labeled sequent in the proof can be translated via $\lnint$ into a nested sequent.
+One can show by induction on the height of the given proof that every rule directly translates to the corresponding rule in $\ncalcint$, though with $\idpr$ translating to $\id$ and $\iimplpr$ translating to $\iimpl$. \end{proof}

-In~\cite{PimRamLel19} it is shown how a suitable nested calculus can be transformed into a sequent calculus by restructuring the nested sequent derivation and shedding extraneous information to obtain a derivation of the same formula in the sequent calculus.
-As the details of this procedure are tedious and involved, we omit them from the presentation and refer the interested reader to the paper~\cite{PimRamLel19}.
-Using this technique however, we obtain the following lemma.
+There are two methods by which nested sequent proofs in $\ncalcint$ can be transformed into sequent proofs in $\scalcint$.
+The first method, discussed in~\cite{PimRamLel19}, shows how proofs within nested calculi of a suitable shape can be directly transformed into sequent calculus proofs.
+Alternatively, the second method~\cite{Lyo24} explains a \emph{linearization technique}, which first transforms nested sequent proofs into linear nested sequent proofs, which are then transformable into sequent calculus proofs.
+Both methods rely on restructuring nested sequent proofs by means of rule permutations and shedding the extraneous treelike structure inherent in nested sequents to obtain a proof in a sequent calculus.
+As the details of these procedures are tedious and involved, we omit them from the presentation and refer the interested reader to the papers~\cite{PimRamLel19} and~\cite{Lyo24}, noting that these methods imply the following lemma.